supernginx/flowplayer-plugins/flash/sharing/trunk/README.txt

 - made it possible to configure the 'Embed code is copied to clipboard...' text, issue 262
 Fixes:
 - made it possible to disable embed and email
+- updated Twitter sharing URL according to their new sharing API

 3.2.1
 -----